-- ENG 93.
-A minimum of 48 inches of clearance for handicap accessibility shall be provided on public sidewalks or pedestrian paths of travel within the development. - ENG 94.
-All damaged, destroyed, or modified pavement legends, traffic control devices, signing, striping, and street lights, associated with the proposed development shall be replaced as required by the City Engineer prior to issuance of a Certificate of Occupancy. - ENG 95.
-Submit traffic striping and signage plans for New Main Street (Lot "A"), Belardo Road (Lot "B" and "C"), Andreas Road (Lot "D"), existing sections of Belardo Road on the west side of the Hyatt Hotel, and Market Street, prepared by a California registered civil engineer, for review and approval by the City Engineer.
-All required traffic striping and signage improvements shall be completed in conjunction with required street improvements, to the satisfaction of the City Engineer, and prior to issuance of a certificate of occupancy.
+- ENG 79.
+A minimum of 48 inches of clearance for handicap accessibility shall be provided on public sidewalks or pedestrian paths of travel within the development.

+Developer shall assure that handicap accessibility is continuous particularly adjacent to the Hyatt Hotel. - ENG 80.
+All damaged, destroyed, or modified pavement legends, traffic control devices, signing, striping, and street lights, associated with the proposed development shall be replaced as required by the City Engineer prior to issuance of a Certificate of Occupancy. - ENG 81.
+Submit traffic striping and signage plans for New Main Street (Lot "A"), Andreas Road (Lot "D"), and Market Street, prepared by a California registered civil engineer, for review and approval by the City Engineer.
+All required traffic striping and signage improvements shall be completed in conjunction with required street improvements, to the satisfaction of the City Engineer, and prior to issuance of a certificate of occupancy. - ENG 82.
+Relocate the existing traffic signal pole, conduit, pull boxes and all appurtenances located at the existing crosswalk on Palm Canyon Drive south of the intersection of New Main Street (Lot "A") and Palm Canyon Drive, in accordance with the requirements of the City of Palm Springs.
+The applicant shall submit traffic signal modification plans prepared by a California registered civil engineer or traffic engineer for review and approval by the City Engineer.
+The traffic signal shall be installed and operational prior to issuance of the